czcorpus/InterText_server/README.md

 - synchronization of texts and alignments with external InterText editor clients

-## Technical details on file formats:
+## Technical details on file formats

 - the system expects use of (at most) two place numbered id-attributes for all alignable elements, the separator can be any of : , . - _ characters; their parent elements can be numbered by one placed numbers; prefixes to the